 PGY-2

 Second-year residents graduate into more autonomous roles while continuing to build their medical knowledge and patient care skills.
 They develop their leadership skills and enjoy numerous opportunities for teaching residents and medical students.
-Significantly, second-year residents begin utilizing their six individualized block rotations as outlined by the ACGME.
-These rotations allow residents to tailor their educational experience to meet their own career goals.
+Second year residents allow residents to tailor their educational experience to meet their own career goals.

 PGY-3